Lead Opinion

 (Emphasis in original.)
 The Commissioner explained that the change was aimed at serving and protecting the public, and at bringing the Department’s policy in line with public expectations concerning truth in sentencing and protection from violent offenders.

 The parties then filed cross-motions for summary judgment after stipulating that they would not be presenting any additional evidence and that the evidence submitted at the preliminary hearing could be considered for a final ruling on the merits.
 In their motion, plaintiffs asked the court to reinstate their due process claim in light of the analysis contained in a recent United States Supreme Court case, Sandin v.
-Conner, 515 U.S. 472, 115 S.Ct.
-2293, 132 L.Ed.2d 418 (1995).
-The motion was initially denied, but following the rotation of a new judge into the superior court, plaintiffs filed a motion to reconsider.
-In August 1996, the successor judge reinstated plaintiffs' due process claim and declared that the Commissioner's change in furlough policy violated plaintiffs' right to due process guaranteed by the Vermont Constitution.
+Conner,

-The court's decision was based on its conclusion that Vermont's furlough statute, 28 V.S.A. § 808, requires the Commissioner to exercise his discretion by making an individualized assessment of furlough eligibility for each inmate.
-In the court's view, by categorically barring furlough for a specified class of inmates before they served their minimum sentences, the new policy eliminated the Commissioner's statutorily mandated discretionary role in determining furlough eligibility, and thus constituted an abuse of discretion and a violation of due process.
+The court’s decision was based on its conclusion that Vermont’s furlough statute, 28 V.S.A. § 808, requires the Commissioner to exercise his discretion by making an individualized assessment of furlough eligibility for each inmate.
+In the court’s view, by categorically barring furlough for a specified class of inmates before they served their minimum sentences, the new policy eliminated the Commissionеr’s statutorily mandated discretionary role in determining furlough eligibility, and thus constituted an abuse of discretion and a violation of due process.
 Accordingly, the court enjoined defendant from implementing the new regulation and from adopting any other policy that would allow him to deny furlough without making an individualized assessment of each prisoner under § 808(a).

-On appeal, the Commissioner argues that plaintiffs have no due process right, either directly under Chapter I, Article 10 of the Vermont Constitution or indirectly through Vermont's furlough statute, to individualized assessments of their furlough eligibility before serving their minimum sentences.
-In response, plaintiffs ask this Court to uphold the superior court's determination that the challenged regulation violates both § 808 and their right to due process of law under the Vermont Constitution.
-Plaintiffs also argue in the alternative that the regulation violates their right to equal protection under the Vermont Constitution.
+On appeal, the Commissioner argues that plaintiffs have no due process right, either directly under Chapter I, Article 10 of the Vermont Constitution or indirectly through Vermont’s furlough statute, to individualized assessments of their furlough eligibility before serving their minimum sentences.
+In response, plaintiffs ask this Court to uphold the superior court’s determination that the challenged regulation violates both § 808 and their right to due process of law under the Vermont Constitution.
+Plaintiffs also argue in the alternative thаt the regulation violates their right to equal protection under the Vermont Constitution.

-Because we generally address constitutional issues only when necessary, and because the superior court grounded its due process analysis on its determination that the challenged policy violates Vermont's furlough statute, we first consider the parties' statutory arguments.
-Section 808(a) provides as follows:
+Because we generally address constitutional issues only when necessary, and because the superior court grounded its due process analysis on its determination that the challenged policy violates Vermont’s furlough statute, we first consider the parties’ statutory arguments.
+Section 808(a)'provides as follows:

-The commissioner may extend the limits of the place of confinement of an inmate at any correctional facility if in the judgment of the commissioner the inmate will honor his trust, by authorizing the inmate under prescribed conditions *413 to visit a specifically designated place or places for a period not to exceed 15 days and return to the same facility.
+The commissioner may extend the limits of the place of confinement of an inmate at any correctional facility if in the judgment of the commissioner the inmate will honor his trust, by authorizing the inmate under prescribed conditionsto visit a specifically designated place or places for a period not to exceed 15 days and return to the same facility.
 An extension of limits may be granted:

 (1) To visit a critically ill relative; or